pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

                       (moves left)
 ```

-which would leave us with a garbage suffix product as the next value to pop off the new excretion list.
+which would leave us with a garbage suffix product as the next value to pop off the excretion list.

 ```
  .-new excretion-.